X-Men: Phoenix – Warsong

 X-Men: Phoenix – Warsong is an American five-issue comic book limited series released in 2006, beginning in September.
 The series is a sequel to X-Men: Phoenix - Endsong.
 It is written by Greg Pak and illustrated by Tyler Kirkham.

-In an interview, Author Greg Pak said "This is not a Jean Grey resurrection story."
+In an interview, Pak said "This is not a Jean Grey resurrection story."

 A hardcover "Marvel Premiere Edition" was released on July 18, 2007, compiling all five issues.